uploadcare/nextjs-loader/README.md

 NEXT_PUBLIC_UPLOADCARE_CUSTOM_PROXY_DOMAIN="proxy.example.com"
 ```

-If you're using a proxy, provide your application's base URL (alsowhitelisted), which is required to process local images properly:
+If you're using a proxy, provide your application's base URL (also whitelisted), which is required to process local images properly:

 ```ini
 #.env